 To fit in the embroidery hoops, the silk piece is much larger than is needed and must be cut to size.
 This is easily done by finding the center of the cross, and then lines are marked on both sides for the width of the stole.

-This is also a nice time to try out different selections of the Ecclesiastical Trims to see which one will work with the design, fabric and budget.
+This is also a nice time to try out different selections of Ecclesiastical Trims to see which one will work with the design, fabric, and budget.

 The Gold St. Benet trim has been selected for use on this project.
-There are several other choices that would have worked just as well, but I do not have enough yardage on hand for this clerical stole.
+Several other choices would have worked just as well, but I do not have enough yardage on hand for this clerical stole.

-Following the same steps as were used to apply galloon trim to orphrey bands, the two machine embroidered appliques have been completed and are ready to be applied to a stole – almost.
+Following the same steps as were used to apply galloon trim to orphrey bands, the two machine-embroidered appliques have been completed and are ready to be applied to a stole – almost.
 There is one small adjustment that must be made first.
 Notice that on the lower left corner, the galloon is ready to head south?
-Although it is not terribly noticeable, the stitching will be removed for about 2 to 3 inches to straighten the galloon out.
+Although it is not terribly noticeable, the stitching will be removed for about 2 to 3 inches to straighten the gallon out.